 The next screen prompts you to enter the destination URL.
 In our case, it can be the other Jira instance or any other application Exalate supports.
 Then a check is performed to ensure Exalate is installed on the destination instance.

 Based on what the other application is and Exalate’s version on it, you will need to choose between either 2 or 3 configuration modes.
-For instance, if you have ServiceNow on the other side, you can choose between two modes but for a Jira to Jira integration, you will have three modes to choose among.
+For instance, if you have ServiceNow on the other side, you can choose between two modes, but for a Jira to Jira integration, you will have three modes to choose from.

 The Basic mode, the Script mode, and the Visual mode.